shivan-s/shivan.xyz/content/posts/programming/my-vim-cheatsheet/index.md

 > `dw` will delete a word but remain in command mode.
 >
-> `cw` will delete a word and put into insert mode.
+> `ciw` will delete a word and put into insert mode.
 >
 > `ci)` will delete a word in a parenthesis and put into insert mode.
 >
 > `ca)` will delete a word and surrounding parenthesis and put into insert mode.

 Searching: